Food-ForThought/TritonBites/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+* [x] Each screen will have a User Interface with navigational buttons and display widgets
 * [] Users should be able to see different food items
 * [] Users should be able to review the food items
 * [] Users should be able to take and upload pictures of the food